 Becoming a doctor or nurse probably gave you more than your share of student loan debt.
-All three of these SLRPs offer an enormous benefit to any medical professional with student loan debt.
+Fortunately, all three of these SLRPs offer an enormous benefit to any medical professional with student loan debt.

-Look into the SLRP programs and the other rural medicine loan forgiveness programs.
+First, look into the SLRP programs and the other rural medicine loan forgiveness programs.
+Depending on where you live, there might be opportunities for fields like general pediatrics, family medicine, gynecology, obstetrics, psychiatry and more.
 One of them may be the debt relief that you need.

-They offer a high reward for a small amount of time, especially when compared to traditional federal student loan forgiveness programs like income-driven repayment plans.
-A plan like the Kentucky State Loan Repayment Program can take a good chunk out of your student loan debt burden — or even remove it entirely.
+They offer a high reward for a small amount of time, especially when compared to traditional federal student loan forgiveness programs like IDR plans.
+For example, a plan like the Kentucky State Loan Repayment Program can take a good chunk out of your student loan debt burden — or even remove it entirely.